iamshishirgaire/IOE-Syllabus-Data/faculties/electrical/7sem/e1/rural.md

-## Syllabus: Rural Electrification

-**Course Objectives:**

-* To present a summary of rural livelihood.
-* To introduce the basic concepts of rural electrification and its impact on the development of rural communities.

-### Course Content:

 1. **Rural Livelihood and Social, Cultural and Human Factors in Development (4 hours)**
    * Components of rural livelihood and livelihood indicators
    * Social, cultural and human factors in development